-A couple of weeks ago, Jeff and I spent a morning running around after our children during a carnival hosted at their school.
+A couple of weeks ago, my husband and I spent a morning running around after our children during a carnival hosted at their school.
 As hour number three approached, my capacity for other people’s children rapidly reaching code red zone, I pulled out my phone and hopped on Twitter for a few minutes.
 Of course, those few minutes happened to coincide with my bumping into one of my children’s teachers.

 After she greeted me, she gently pulled the phone out of my hand and whispered “tsk, tsk” as she shook her head.
 My face turned red as she gestured to the surrounding children whom I clearly should have been watching instead.
 My phone shamefully remained in my coat pocket for the rest of the afternoon, while I found other ways to occupy the time, none of which included actually playing with the kids who blissfully ignored my presence while they ran around with their friends.